There are some strange animals in the cosmic zoo, many of which are stellar remnants.

 ..1 RED GIANT - A red giant is a star at the end of its life.
 A star becomes a red giant when the temperature rises at its core, causing it to expand.
 Betelgeuse and Antares are red giants.
 Our sun will become one in 5 billion years, engulfing the inner planets.

 ..2 WHITE DWARF - A white dwarf is a stellar remnant, small and dense!
 The sun will become a white dwarf after its red giant phase.
 Its core will shrink.
-A shell of expanding gas will surround it, making it a "planetary nebula."
-Sirius' companion was the first known white dwarf.
+Sirius B was the first known white dwarf.

-..3 NEUTRON STAR - Neutron stars are remnants of supernova explosions.
+..3 NEUTRON STAR - Neutron stars are supernova remnants.
 When the cores of these stars collapse, protons and electrons merge to form neutrons.
 Neutron stars are dense.
 A spoonful weighs a billion tons!

 ..4 PULSAR - Pulsars are neutron stars that spin.
 They pulse like lighthouses.
 There is a pulsar inside the Crab Nebula, a supernova remnant.